James P. Tuite retired from the partnership at the end of 2016.

 Practice & Background

-Mr. Tuite has represented energy, natural resource, transportation, health care companies, Indian tribes, and other entities in federal court trials and before federal and state agencies.
-He has handled cases involving administrative law, antitrust, business torts, constitutional law, consumer class actions, federal preemption, energy and transportation regulation, royalties and natural resource valuation, the False Claims Act, Indian gaming, tribal trust management, patents, trade secrets, Medicare contracts, and federal and state taxation.
-Many of Mr. Tuite’s cases have had substantial economic issues at their core; as a result, he has worked with some of the nation’s foremost economists in the development and presentation of expert testimony.
-Mr. Tuite is also an experienced appellate advocate, having argued more than a dozen cases before the U.S. courts of appeals and prepared numerous briefs before the U.S. Supreme Court.
+Mr. Tuite represented energy, natural resource and transportation companies; Indian tribes; and other entities in federal and state court trials and appeals, and before federal and state agencies.
+He served as lead counsel in cases involving a wide range of substantive areas, including antitrust, APA review of agency action, breach of contract, business torts, constitutional law, consumer class actions, federal preemption, energy and transportation regulation, product liability, royalties and natural resource valuation, Indian gaming, tribal trust management, trade secrets, and federal and state taxation.
+Many of Mr. Tuite’s cases had substantial economic issues at their core; as a result, he has worked with some of the nation’s foremost economists in the development and presentation of expert testimony.
+An experienced appellate advocate, Mr. Tuite has argued more than a dozen cases before the U.S. courts of appeals and prepared numerous briefs before the U.S. Supreme Court.

 Mr. Tuite has handled many cases for energy companies.
 He has extensive experience with the types of legal issues that arise in connection with the exploration, production, refining, transportation, distribution and marketing of crude oil and refined petroleum products and with the production and transportation of natural gas.

 - defense of breach of contract action in New York state court seeking $140 million for a parent corporation’s alleged misrepresentation of the financial condition of a wholly owned subsidiary it sold to the plaintiff; all claims dismissed before trial

 - defense of a petroleum products marketer in New Jersey state court in a case of first impression in which plaintiffs alleged that a corporate restructuring involving the transfer of stations between affiliated entities violated the right-of-first-refusal provisions of the state’s Franchise Practices Act; all claims denied on summary judgment